 You know that your website looks great on a desktop, but have you checked it’s responsive for mobile phones and tablets?
 With more than half of the world’s web traffic coming via mobile, it’s absolutely crucial that your content is accessible from all devices.
 Your website is likely to be a potential customer’s first impression of your business so make sure they don’t end up getting frustrated with the layout because they’re likely to start looking elsewhere if they do.

 A lot of SMEs fall into the trap of thinking that once their website is launched, they don’t have to worry about it anymore.
 Sadly, this isn’t the case.
 There are thousands of other websites out there promoting the same service or product as you so if you want to rank highly in search engines like Google, you need to ensure that your site is optimised.

-Whether you do this yourself or outsource the function to a reputable digital marketing agency like Big Group Insight, some of the most important aspects of SEO include:
+Whether you do this yourself or outsource the function to a reputable SEO agency in Berkshire or your area, some of the most important aspects of SEO include:

 - Content marketing